slynickel/doc-site-atwood-bar-crawl/docs/index.md

 * How many people are you expecting?
     * Not sure.
 If no one shows up I'll be doing it alone.
 * Is there an RSVP, who is invited?
     * There isn't any RSVP, anyone is invited.
+If you want to text Nick to let him know you are coming that would cool.
 * Is this a formal thing with any of the bars listed?
     * Nope.
 Completely informal.
 I don't anticipate enough people to require any sort of planning.
 * What are we going to do for 5 hours?